aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 ## Solution overview

-The Live Meeting Assistant (LMA) sample solution captures speaker audio and metadata from your browser-based meeting app (Zoom for now, Chime, Teams coming), and uses [Amazon Transcribe](https://aws.amazon.com/transcribe/) for speech to text, [Amazon Q business expert](https://aws.amazon.com/q/business-expert/) for contextual queries against your company's documents and knowledge sources, and [Amazon Bedrock](https://aws.amazon.com/bedrock/) for customizable transcription insights and summaries.
+The Live Meeting Assistant (LMA) sample solution captures speaker audio and metadata from your browser-based meeting app (Zoom for now, Chime & Teams coming), and uses [Amazon Transcribe](https://aws.amazon.com/transcribe/) for speech to text, [Amazon Q business expert](https://aws.amazon.com/q/business-expert/) for contextual queries against your company's documents and knowledge sources, and [Amazon Bedrock](https://aws.amazon.com/bedrock/) for customizable transcription insights and summaries.

 Everything you need is provided as open source in our [GitHub repo TBD](link).
 And it's easy to deploy in your AWS account - we will show you how.
 When you’re done, you’ll wonder how you ever managed without it!

 Here are some of the things it can do:

 - **Live transcription with speaker attribution** - powered by Amazon Transcribe's world class ASR models for low latency, high accuracy speech to text.
-You can easily teach it new vocabulary and domain specific language if needed using Transcribe's Custom Vocabulary and Custom Language model features - though the base models are so good that this is rarely needed.
+You can easily teach it new vocabulary and domain specific language if needed using Transcribe's Custom Vocabulary and Custom Language model features.
    <p align="left"><img src="./images/readme-transcription.png" alt="Transcription" /></p>
-- **Live translation** - uses Amazon Translate to optionally show each segment of the conversation translated into your choice language from a selection of around 75 languages.
+- **Live translation** - uses Amazon Translate to optionally show each segment of the conversation translated into your choice of language from a selection of around 75 languages.
   <p align="left"><img src="./images/readme-translation.png" alt="Translation" /></p>
 - **Context aware meeting assistant "Q"** - uses Amazon Q business expert to provide answers from your trusted sources, using the live transcript as context for fact checking and follow-up questions.
-Saying *OK Q!*, or click the *Ask Q* button, or type your own question in the UI.
+Say *OK Q!*, or click the *Ask Q* button, or type your own question in the UI.
   <p align="left"><img src="./images/readme-OK-Q.png" alt="OK Q" /></p>
 - **Ad Hoc summaries of the meeting** - click a button on the UI to generate a summary on demand - very handy when someone joins late and needs to get caught up.
 The summaries are generated from the transcript by Amazon Bedrock.
-You can easily try different models and prompts.
 LMA also provides easy buttons for identifying the current meeting topic, and for generating a list of action items with owners and due dates.
 You can easily create your own custom prompts and corresponding buttons.
   <p align="left"><img src="./images/readme-action-items.png" alt="Action Items" /></p>
-- **Automated summary and insights** - when the meeting has ended, LMA automatically runs a set of LLM prompts on bedrock to summarize the meeting transcript and extract insights.
-Of course you can also easily customize these prompts too.
+- **Automated summary and insights** - when the meeting has ended, LMA automatically runs a set of LLM prompts on Amazon Bedrock to summarize the meeting transcript and extract insights.
+Of course, you can also easily customize these prompts too.
   <p align="left"><img src="./images/readme-post-meeting-summaries.png" alt="Post Meeting Summaries" /></p>
 - **Meeting Recording** - the audio is (optionally) stored for you so you can replay important sections on the meeting later.
   <p align="left"><img src="./images/readme-recording.png" alt="recording" /></p>
-- **Inventory list of meetings** - LMA keeps track of all your meetings in a handy searchable list
+- **Inventory list of meetings** - LMA keeps track of all your meetings in a handy searchable list.
   <p align="left"><img src="./images/readme-meeting-list.png" alt="Transcription" /></p>
 - **Browser extension captures audio and meeting metadata from popular meeting apps** - an easy to install browser extension captures meeting metadata and audio from you (your microphone) and others (from the meeting browser tab).
 Browsers supported: Chrome (Firefox coming soon).
 Meeting Apps supported: Zoom (Chime and Teams coming soon). *Standalone meeting apps don't work with LMA - instead launch your meetings in the browser.*
   <p align="left"><img src="./images/readme-browser-extension.png" alt="Browser Extension" /></p>